Medieval stained glass: Romanesque stained glass

+The Prophet Jonah (c.
+1130), part of a set of five Prophet Windows in Augsburg Cathedral.
+They are widely considered the oldest stained glass windows in the world still surviving in situ.

 The Romanesque period began in the 11th and 12th century with the revival of Roman architecture.
 The revival combined traditions of Roman architecture with stained glass.
 Eventually, Romanesque stained glass became its own entity, developing into a new style.
 This new style was on display in Romanesque style churches throughout Europe.

 Romanesque stained glass windows were often smaller and made from thick, colorful glass, with bold lines that formed simple, clear images.
 The glass pieces were held together by thick lead strips, creating a graphic and sometimes blocky look compared to later styles.The windows often showed scenes from the Bible and the lives of saints.

 While there are not many surviving examples of Romanesque stained glass, some can still be found in churches like Saint-Denis in France and Saint-Sernin in Toulouse.
 This style of stained glass influenced the later Gothic style, which had larger windows and thinner glass.
 Although Gothic stained glass became more famous for its detailed and intricate designs, Romanesque stained glass played a key role in shaping stained glass art and spreading religious messages.